stvbyr/ddd-symfony-vue-todo-docker/README.md

 With this project I wanted to create a full stack project that uses a variety of different tools.
 First and foremost I wanted to explore a DDD approach for this project as I think that this would improve my engineering skills a lot.

-To not overcommit I use wanna create a simple todo app.
+To not overcommit I wanna create a simple todo app.
 More on that in the domain analysis.

 __This Project is a WIP.
 So big changes are very likely.__
 ## Stack